Collagen, by definition, is actually a protein already found in your body (science anyone?) More on that soon.

 If you had to guess, what do you think your teeth and eyeballs are made of?
 Yup, collagen.
 Want a crazy statistic?

 Collagen makes up nearly 1/3 of your body's protein composition.

 Many like to call it the "glue" that holds it all together.
 And actually, for you language and history nerds, collagen comes from the Greek word “kólla”, which literally means glue.

 Our body's manufacturing of Collagen (insert sad face here)

 Even as a day old new baby, your body was already manufacturing collagen.

 But, then the wheels start to fall off.

 Our bodies are really, really good at making collagen itself, until about 25-30 years of age.

-This decrease in collagen materializes as wrinkles, aches in our joints, skin issues like psoriasis, digestive problems (that we blame on many different things, but never make the collagen connection), loss of hair, heart problems, and other really scary diseases.
+This decrease in collagen materializes as wrinkles, aches in our joints, skin issues, digestive problems (that we blame on many different things, but never make the collagen connection), loss of hair, heart problems, and more.

 So, collagen is super critical to our bodies but our bodies manufacturing of it decreases as we age.